-In addition to not addressing infill directly, the Code includes a limited set of zoning-related tools to promote infill in developed portions of the City.
+In addition to not addressing infill directly, the Code only includes a limited set of zoning-related tools to promote infill in developed portions of the City.
 Two zoning districts, Downtown Mixed Use (DMU) and University Mixed Use (UMU), provide considerable flexibility that has proven to promote and facilitate development on older City lots in Downtown and south of North Dakota State University (NDSU).
 Outside of both the DMU and UMU districts, residential, commercial, and industrial district regulations provide little if any flexibility to develop older lots.
 With the lack of flexibility, developers are forced to request zoning changes, density modifications, and variances to setbacks, lot coverage, and parking.
 Many developers have relied upon negotiated zoning (Planned Unit Development and Conditional Overlay Zoning) to secure needed flexibility, density, and protections often necessary to develop on older lots.
-For more detail, see Section 3.4.3 (Land Use & Housing Development).
+For more detail, see Section 3.4.3 (Housing Development).

 The LDC's subdivision regulations can also create impediments to the infill process.
-Unwritten Engineering Department standards not listed in the Code (or provided with a link/reference to another document), such as utility placement requirements (Section 20-0608.A), can also pose challenges to the development of infill lots that may be smaller or shaped differently than conventional suburban lots.
+Engineering standards that are either unwritten or unspecified in the LDC (or provided with a link/reference to another document), such as specific utility placement requirements (Section 20-0608.A), can also pose challenges to the development of infill lots that may be smaller or shaped differently than conventional suburban lots.
 Infill development that proposes to create lot sizes and associated rights-of-way similar to historic development in the City core may not be feasible using existing subdivision standards.
 For example, traditional residential development with alley access poses challenges with current right-of-way standards and easements requirements.
 For more detail, see Section 3.4.4 (Subdivisions).

 As envisioned in Go2030, infill is also an opportunity within suburban strip commercial development.
 Commercial retail parking requirements are high, especially for big box retail and shopping centers.
 These uses are grouped under "All other Retail Sales & Service uses not specifically listed" in Section 20-0701.B.1, requiring one space per 250 square feet.
-A reduction in parking requirements for retail commercial uses such as big box retail and shopping centers could open parking lots within strip commercial areas of the City to infill opportunities.